aoelarsen/noroff-react-content-part-2/lessons/lesson4.md

 ## Practice

 - The error message containers are simple `p` tags.
 Create a Styled Component to display the error messages.

+## Form builder

+Apart from being arguably the easiest to use React form library, requiring the least amount of code, React Hook Form also offers a [form builder](https://react-hook-form.com/form-builder).

+Validation is currently only available through the `register` function.